ibm-cloud-docs/containers/cluster-create-classic.md

 Use the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console to create a fully customizable standard cluster with your choice of hardware isolation and access to features like multiple worker nodes for a highly available environment.
 {: shortdesc}

+Already on Classic?
+See [Migrating Classic clusters to VPC](/docs/containers?topic=containers-vpc-migrate-overview) guidance.
+{: tip}

 <!--<qna:considerations>-->